Jackiebeaugard/spring-angular/README.md

 - That's it!
 Click Next > Finish or Generate, depending on whether you're in Intellij or https://start.spring.io
 - Alternately you can simply download or clone this entire repository, and open this directory in your IDE.

+## Step 2
+- We are, at the most basic level, using the MVC, or [Model-View-Controller](https://www.codecademy.com/articles/mvc) software design pattern
+  - Models are a representation (a model, if you will) of your Data.
+Models will often replicate the shape/structure of your database tables
+  - Views display your data
+  - Controllers provide model data to the view
+- Java adds a few other elements in there
+  - Service
+  - Repository

 Java directory: basic java application, the initial end goal!

 Stretch goal: this is what you can do!